Bathroom remodeling for Suffolk homes

 Careful bathroom remodeling craftsmanship in an older Suffolk home

-• Clear allowances and change decisions
+• Allowances and change decisions spelled out up front

 A city shaped by river and land